byronknoll/EntityLog/README.md

 Instead of freeform notes ("I went to Starbucks"),
 EntityLog saves the **entity IDs**.

-✅ Structured IDs from Wikidata/OSM become richer every year — your old entries gain more metadata automatically.
+✅ Structured IDs from Wikidata/OSM become richer over time — your old entries gain more metadata automatically.

 ✅ Structured metadata enables advanced analytics, better filtering, smarter summaries, and more precise querying in the future.